Cadify/Cadify-User-Manual/docs/cadify/mediaManager/MediaManager.md

 ## 1. Print from Excel (`ProxyReport`)

+This subchapter explains how Cadify generates reports as part of integrated quality assurance.
+Reports are created from Excel using defined print ranges and exported as standard PDF files.
+They may contain drawings, control points, or checklists, and are always linked to the product configuration.
+The following pages describe how report templates are prepared, how print ranges are managed, and how outputs are distributed.

 Allows the user to specify a worksheet and range to define a printable area for the product.

 | Field                | Example Value      | Description                                  |